Jiang Zemin: Domestic policy

-Economic development
+Economic policy

-In the early 1990s, post-Tiananmen economic reforms by Zhu Rongji with Jiang's support had stabilized and the country was on a consistent growth trajectory.
+In the early 1990s, post-Tiananmen economic reforms by Vice Premier and later Premier Zhu Rongji with Jiang's support had stabilized and the country was on a consistent growth trajectory.
 At the same time, China faced myriad economic and social problems.
 At Deng's state funeral in 1997, Jiang delivered the elder statesman's eulogy.
 Jiang had inherited a China rampant with political corruption, and regional economies growing too rapidly for the stability of the entire country.
 Deng's policy that "some areas can get rich before others" led to an opening wealth gap between coastal regions and the interior provinces.

-The unprecedented economic growth and the deregulation in a number of heavy industries led to the closing of many state-owned enterprises (SOEs), breaking many people's iron rice bowl and initially removing as many as 40 million jobs from SOEs.
-As a result, unemployment rates skyrocketed, rising as high as 40% in some urban areas.
-Stock markets fluctuated greatly.
+Jiang and Zhu initiated major reforms to state-owned enterprises (SOEs) during their tenure.
+Per the concept of grasping the large, letting go of the small, a number of heavy industries were deregulated and many small- and medium-sized SOEs were closed down or privatized, initially removing as many as 40 million jobs from SOEs.
+Jiang also oversaw the breaking of the iron rice bowl, allowing China to join the World Trade Organization in 2001.
+As a result of the reforms, unemployment rates skyrocketed, rising as high as 40% in some urban areas, and stock markets fluctuated greatly.
 The scale of rural migration into urban areas was unprecedented anywhere, and little was being done to address an ever-increasing urban-rural wealth gap.
 Official reports put the figure on the percentage of China's GDP being moved and abused by corrupt officials at 10%.

 Jiang's biggest aim in the economy was stability, and he believed that a stable government with highly centralized power would be a prerequisite, choosing to postpone political reform, which in many facets of governance exacerbated the ongoing problems.
 After the coastal regions and SEZs were sufficiently developed, Jiang worked to reduce geographic disparities by encouraging richer cities to "provide financial, technological, and managerial assistance to the poorer, western ones."
+Jiang put forward the plan for China's western development.
+Construction of various infrastructure projects such as the Qinghai–Tibet railway and the Three Gorges Dam began under Jiang's leadership.

+Jiang launched the Going Global policy in 1999, a national strategy which sought to develop national champion firms, increase foreign demand for Chinese goods and services, and secure energy and resources.
+This policy greatly expanded Chinese investment and influence in the global South, particularly in Africa and Asia.
+During Jiang's tenure, China adopted policies to expand its trade and economic relations with other countries through the Maritime Commerce Law (1993), Anti-Subsidy Rules (1997), and 2001 revisions to the Foreign Investment Law.